qrtl/rpl-custom/report_company_address/readme/DESCRIPTION.rst

-This module adds common fields that are used in py3o reports.
+This module does the following:

+* Adds the ability to replace the company address the translatable content that is managed in the company form.